 It’s tricky to know what to make of that data, and that’s why I think it’s just really important to pair these molecules with a great diet and regular exercise, and particularly with the trials, powering the trial to look at muscle performance, will this actually make older people walk further, and will it make them have a stronger grip strength?
 I think those are the really key markers that we need to measure.

 What we would call functional aging biomarkers.
-A few years ago on Lifespan, we funded a device years ago called the AgeMeter.
+A few years ago on Lifespan, we funded a device a few years ago called the AgeMeter.
 It’s used to test things like exhalation, your ability to grip, and hearing, all these sorts of very basic functional tests.
 They’re very, very good indications of how healthy you are in general.

 As I mentioned earlier, the test of literally rising out of the chair, it’s very valid because some people are faster than others.
 Those sorts of things also relate to daily life; so what if someone’s got more C reactive protein in their blood?
 We’re more interested in whether Bob can get to the shops easier than he could six months before.
 I think you’re definitely right, functional biomarkers should be used a lot more in the context of what we’re doing.
 The jury’s really out on that.